celo-org/celo-monorepo/packages/sdk/contractkit/README.md

 - StableToken
 - Validators

-## A Note About Contract Addresses
+### A Note About Contract Addresses

 Celo Core Contracts addresses, can be obtained by looking at the `Registry` contract.
-That's actually how `kit` obtain them.
+That's how `kit` obtains them.

-We expose the registry api, which can be accessed by:
+We expose the registry API, which can be accessed by:

 ```ts
 const goldTokenAddress = await kit.registry.addressFor(CeloContract.GoldToken)